Robert-Hughes/SanctuaryPlayer/README.md

 * Change Video sometimes doesn't work, need to keep retrying - could it be the background timer overwriting location?
 * The 2s offset for live videos doesn't always work - maybe we need to increase this or do something cleverer?
 * See if we can enable Samsung video enhancements (it seems to only work for certain apps, not Chrome unfortunately)
+* Make Menu text bigger
+* Button layout has changed slightly .
+Play and pause are a bit high and the buttons at the bottom are no longer aligned to the bottom edge
+* Avoid displaying saved positions from this device?
+* Disable selection, to prevent double clicking a lot from sometimes making the whole screen blue